gnietof/Quantum/cheat/tips.md

 #### QPU
 Execution in QPU in Qiskit 2.x has changed as the backend.run() method is no longer available.
 The use of Estimators and Samplers is the new way of accessing a QPU.
-**Note:** Using the real hardware requires a token being configured.
+**Note:** Using the real hardware requires having a token configured.

 ##### Sampler
 ```python